 * Click here for rating key

 Casa Basso Restaurant Review: Casa Basso’s façade, complete with two fencing musketeers, horse sculptures and a castle, is a rustic, familiar site while driving along the Montauk Highway.
 In fact, the restaurant is one of the area’s oldest, having been established in 1928.
-Fried zucchini and clams casino are stars among the appetizers, while mains run the gamut from seafood like shrimp scampi or linguine with clam sauce to a small but strong selection of classic pastas such as fettuccine Alfredo, spaghetti and meatballs or baked manicotti.
+Fried zucchini and clams casino are stars among the appetizers, while mains run the gamut from seafood like broiled flounder and sautéed scallops to a small but strong selection of classic pastas such as fettuccine Alfredo, spaghetti and meatballs or baked manicotti.
 Meat dishes include the usual suspects of red sauce joints: veal piccata, chicken Parmigiana and osso buco, as well as a simple filet, sirloin and rack of lamb done right.
 All entrées are served with a house salad and choice of side, including pasta, vegetable or potato.
-An extensive wine list favoring Italian reds and whites also has a variety of French, Australian, Californian and local bottles.
+An extensive wine list favoring Italian reds and whites also has a variety of French, Australian, Californian and local Long Island bottles.
 Be sure to make time to explore the grounds after your meal.